 Here are some benefits of puzzling that might surprise you.

-- Jigsaw puzzles exercise the left and right sides of your brain at once.
+- Jigsaw puzzles exercise both the left and right side of your brain at once.
 Your left brain is logical and works in a linear fashion, while your right brain is creative and intuitive.
 When you’re doing a jigsaw puzzle, both sides are engaged, according to Sanesco Health, an industry leader in neurotransmitter testing.
 Think of it as a mental workout that improves your problem-solving skills and attention span.
 It’s no surprise that Bill Gates admits to being an avid puzzler.

 - Jigsaw puzzles improve your short-term memory.
 Can’t remember what you had for lunch yesterday?
 Jigsaw puzzles can help with that.
-Doing a puzzle reinforces connections between brain cells, improves mental speed and is an especially effective way to improve short-term memory.
+Doing a puzzle reinforces connections between brain cells, improves mental speed, and is an especially effective way to improve short-term memory.

 - Jigsaw puzzles improve your visual-spatial reasoning.
 When you do a jigsaw puzzle, you need to look at individual pieces and figure out where they’ll fit into the big picture.
 If you do it regularly, you’ll improve visual-spatial reasoning, which helps with driving a car, packing, using a map, learning and following dance moves, and a whole host of other things.

 - Jigsaw puzzles are a great meditation tool and stress reliever.
 Focusing on one image for a long period of time, without extraneous thoughts entering your mind, is in itself meditation.
 By doing a jigsaw puzzle, you’re getting the same benefits as if you meditated.
 The stress of everyday life evaporates and is replaced by a sense of peace and tranquility that lowers your blood pressure and heart rate.